-Theorem 4.8.
-There exists a group-like11 homomorphic expansion for wTF^o , i.e. a group-like expansion Z: $wTF^o \to A^{sw}$ which is a map of circuit algebras and also intertwines the auxiliary operations of wTF^o with their arrow diagrammatic counterparts.
+Theorem 4.9 (Proof in Section 4.4).
+There exists a group-like11 homomorphic expansion for wTF^o , i.e. a group-like expansion $Z: wTF^o \to \mathcal{A}^{sw}$ which is a map of circuit algebras and also intertwines the auxiliary operations of wTF^o with their arrow diagrammatic counterparts.
+In fact, there is a bijection between the set of solutions (F, a) of the generalized KV problem (see Section 4.4) and the set of homomorphic expansions for wTF^o which do not contain local arrows12 in the value V of the vertex.